CrowdLinker/navigation-components/docs/first-navigator.md

 sidebar_label: Basic Example
 ---

 In the previous section, we installed the library and ensured it was working.
-Let's take a look at that again and add some functionality:
+Here is what it looks like:

 ```javascript
 import { Navigator, Tabs } from 'react-navigation-library';